 "There's a depth of contact that doesn't occur in a casual glance," Winter tells Elite Daily.

 We've all felt it — those searing eyes that keep finding ours in a crowded bar.
 As long as it doesn't make you feel uncomfortable in a bad way, then wandering closer in their direction might not be a bad idea.

-Although being smooth and swooping in like a sexy ghost in the night is usually the goal, being near someone you're attracted to can really make most people act a bit all over the place.
+Although being smooth and swooping in like a sexy ghost in the night is usually the goal, being near someone you're attracted to can really make some people act a bit all over the place.

 "We can easily lose our cool composure and become self-conscious," says Winter.
-"We may spill a drink, stumble or get flustered in our speech."
+"We may spill a drink, stumble, or get flustered in our speech."

 If they seem to be looking at you in a way that gives off a nervous vibe, there's definitely a chance that you're the reason they're trippin' out.